This half house is one of Toronto's most bizarre homes

 Instead, the company demolished its neighbour to the north with surgical precision, ensuring not even the woodwork on the facade of the hold-out building was disturbed.
 An internal supporting wall became a blank exterior when the house next door came down.

 The owners of the original building to the south, the one preceding the current property, held out a while too.
+Pictures taken in the mid 70s show it clearly inhabited with cars in the driveway.

 Join the conversation Load comments